Unipisa/TAUmus-Workbench/metadata/catalogue.md

   * *Authors:* [L. Tarabella](./actors.md#leonello-tarabella), [G. Bertini](./actors.md#graziano-bertini), Carlo Raffaelli, Luca Doni
   * *Collectors:* [C. Montangero](./actors.md#carlo-montangero)
   * *Description: This booklet collects several testimonies on the research in computer music in Pisa, related to the TAU2-TAUmus system, but not only.*
   * *Notes:* Additional materials.
 In Italian.
 It was printed to accompany the homonymous workshop on Grossi's experience, held in Pisa in November 2019.
+Indexed in [CNR Explora](https://publications.cnr.it/doc/439685).

 * **[Poster: L’Informatica musicale a Pisa](https://github.com/Unipisa/TAUmus-Depository/tree/master/additional_materials/Locandina-informatica-musicale-pisa.jpg)**
   * *Origin: [C. Montangero](./actors.md#carlo-montangero)*